ryangerardwilson/datasling/README.md

     # Re-run all original SQL files (this respects any --historic flag used during the initial run).
     run()

+    # Reload all (if no args) or specified DataFrames from history
+    historic(["df1","df2", ...]): Reload all (if no args) or specified DataFrames from history

     # Display detailed instructions and documentation.
     info()